Knack II: Plot

 After an unspecified number of years since the events of Knack, Newhaven is under attack by four Titans.
 Lucas indicates that this was his undoing and Knack fights to help correct their unknown wrong-doings.
 Six months earlier, Lucas is flying with his uncle Ryder and Knack to an island, through a Goblin infested forest, and uncover a monument dedicated to Marius during the Crystal Wars.
 As they continue, they find a battlefield from the Crystal War, desecrated with the bodies of the vanguards of the Goblin Army.
 As they linger around, the army rises from the dead and attack the group.
 Knack protects them and they escape back the plane, making their way back to Doctor Vargas and Charlotte at a monastery in Norcliff to recount their experience.
 They all gather at the monastery and meet with two monks, Xander, their overseer, and Ava, their youth leader, and decide to seek a mountain pass in the morning to uncover Ancient Weapons in the area.

 Morning arrives when the group part ways at the mountain pass and find a burned downed ruins of a village, unable to uncover the mystery.
 The group then returns to Doctor Vargas, Charlotte, and Xander while they attempt to reach a conclusion, Lucas and Ava decide to ask Uncle Ryder to help them reach Targun, the High Goblin City, where Yurick originally created these robots.
 They arrive at Targun Ruins and traverse within the walls of the city to find Yurick's laboratory.
 Once broken in, they discover part of a map to the High Goblin empire, a remote for controlling the robots, and decide to travel to a museum in Atheneum to better understand Targun's control center for their Ancient Weapons.

-The group reach Antheum's museum, finding that the city has been invaded by robots and Goblins.
+The group reach Atheneum's museum, finding that the city has been invaded by robots and Goblins.
 Knack brings an artifact to the group, taken from a commander.
 They suspect that the control center may be on a map that Uncle Ryder acquired and manage to pinpoint where it may be.
 Xander and Doctor Vargas urge Lucas about the importance of the artifact and debate about what should be done with it.

 The group reaches the area on the map and uncover the control center's whereabouts, finding a High-Goblin city.
 Knack then faces the commander, but Gundahar speaks through a communicator to Knack about his anger towards him and to find the control room for their confrontation.
 They all return to the monastery to discuss their next course of action.